lukezaruba/MapExamples/README.md

 # MapExamples
 This is a collection of static maps created during my undergraduate studies.

-All images are stored as PDFs in this repo.
+All images are stored as PNGs in this repo.